 March 7th – 07:40 EST

-This moon heralds the return of spring, when the earthworms begin to appear.
-It’s also called the Crust Moon, because the snow begins to thaw and the ground gets crusty.
+This moon heralds the return of spring when the earthworms appear.
+It’s also called the Crust Moon, because the snow thaws and the ground gets crusty.

 April 2023 Full Moon – Pink Moon 2023